The recent desecration of a significant wartime site along the Kokoda Trail by the Australian Government is a blatant act of historical vandalism.

 What the AAP report did not reveal was that these consultants are a law unto their own.
 They are not accountable to the people they are supposed to serve and are adept at fending off criticism until the expiry of their term.

-Trekkers have no need to visit the site and the local custodians are now denied the opportunity to earn a respectable income from it.
+Trekkers have no need to visit the site any longer and the local custodians are now denied the opportunity to earn a respectable income from it.
 I have always argued that the Kokoda Trail should be developed as a model for a wartime tourism industry in PNG because the local people are the custodians of battle sites sacred to our military heritage.
 Unfortunately, Australia’s attempt to assist PNG in this regard since 2008 has been an unmitigated failure.
-I am happy to debate this statement with anybody at anytime in any forum.
+I am happy to debate this statement with anybody at anytime in any forum on the topic.

 I believe that responsibility for the protection and development of the wartime heritage of the Kokoda Trail should be transferred to the Department of Veterans’ Affairs at the earliest opportunity.
 We need to start again with a management plan that acknowledges Kokoda as a wartime pilgrimage for most Australians and not an environmental levitation for eco-trekkers or a bottomless pit of booty for aid-funded consultants and non-government organisations.

 The Kokoda Trail is now enjoying a cycle of wealth it has never experienced before and villages along the way are capable of enjoying a sustainable future as a result of the Kokoda trekking industry that has emerged over the past decade.
-All it needs is a master plan based on the wartime heritage of the Kokoda campaign and an effective corporate management authority.
+All it needs is a master plan based on the wartime heritage of the Kokoda campaign and an effective commercial management body.

 AusAID funding and NGO activity should now be moved further north to ensure the wartime integrity of other significant battlesites at Goiari, Oivi, Awala, the Kumusi, Buna, Gona and Sananada is properly protected and honoured with an appropriate memorial plan.
 Almost three times as many Australian soldiers lost their lives on these battlefields as Kokoda.
 It is now time for their sacrifice to be properly honoured by the country that owes them so much.